julz/freeze-proxy/README.md

 freeze-proxy runs a mutating admission controller that modifies knative pods to introduce a small proxy server -- the freeze proxy -- between the queue proxy and the user container.
-If request count falls to zero the freeze proxy uses a mounted containerd socket to pause the user's container.
+If request count falls to zero the freeze proxy talks to a daemonset on the host (using a projected service token to validate the pod uid so pods can't maliciously pause/resume other containers on the same node) to pause the container.
 When a new request comes in, the user's container is resumed in the same way, and the proxy forwards the request over.

 # Example App